vlozhnikov/Squareup/README.md

 #### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Alamofire into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate Squareup into your project manually.
 Just copy all the folders and files from here

 *Squareup/Squareup/Classes/1.0*